Bigger Than Life: Plot

-Wally later confronts Lou with research suggesting that cortisone can trigger psychosis in some patients when taken in high doses.
+Wally confronts Lou with research suggesting that cortisone can trigger psychosis in some patients when taken in high doses (known colloquially as "'roid rage").
 Ed's mental state further declines, and he continually insults those around him, expressing abject arrogance, grandiosity and anger over minor inconveniences.
 When Lou attempts to inform Ed that the cortisone may be negatively affecting him, Ed reminds her that his polyarteritis will recur without it, and that he will not survive.
 That night, Ed forces Richie to stay up late into the night to study mathematics, and verbally abuses the child when he is unable to solve certain problems.
 At dinner, Ed announces he wishes to divorce Lou.

-A desperate Richie raids Ed's medicine cabinet the following day, hoping to steal his father's cortisone pills and dispose of them.
+The following day, a desperate Richie raids Ed's medicine cabinet, hoping to steal his father's cortisone pills and dispose of them.
 When Ed corners Richie in his bedroom, Lou phones Wally for help.
 To chastise Richie, Ed reads a passage from the Bible recounting the binding of Isaac.
-When Lou pleads with Ed, Ed states he plans to carry out a murder–suicide, killing her and Richie before ending his own life.
-In a rage, Ed locks Lou in a coat closet, blares the volume on the family's television set, and goes to Richie’s bedroom armed with a blade from a pair of scissors.
-When Ed arrives at Richie’s bedroom he begins to hallucinate, and Richie flees downstairs just as Wally bursts into the house.
+When Lou pleads with Ed, he states that he plans to carry out a murder–suicide, killing her and Richie before ending his own life.
+In a rage, Ed locks Lou in a coat closet, blares the volume on the family's television set, and goes to Richie's bedroom armed with a blade from a pair of scissors.

+When Ed arrives at Richie's bedroom, he begins to hallucinate, and Richie flees downstairs just as Wally bursts into the house.
 In a scuffle, Wally manages to beat Ed unconscious.
 Ed is subsequently hospitalized and heavily sedated.
-His doctor, Dr. Norton, informs Lou that the cortisone may have resulted in irreversible brain damage, and that he may never return to his prior mental state; despite this, Ed will still require strictly-meted doses of the cortisone to survive.
+His doctor, Dr. Norton, informs Lou that the cortisone may have resulted in irreversible brain damage, and that he may never return to his prior mental state.
+Despite this, Ed will still require strictly-meted doses of the cortisone to survive.
 Norton states that, should Ed be able to recall the events of the previous weeks, he may have a chance of mental recovery.
 Lou and Richie visit Ed in his hospital room.
-Ed awakens and, though disoriented, soon recognizes them both.
+Ed awakens and, although disoriented, soon recognizes them.
 Ed, fully able to recall the events, embraces his wife and son.

 Cast

+Production

+Richard Maibaum wrote the original script with Cyril Hume, which Maibaum thought was "muddied up" by Nicholas Ray.
+He says Clifford Odets rewrote some scenes.